ntaormina/Lab5/README.md

 The player is represented by an unsigned char containing a position on the board.
 Relies on an LCD library - included as `LCD/LCD.h`.

+`example.c` gives you a program skeleton and pseudocode that may be helpful in achieving required functionality.

 ## Code

 - `unsigned char initPlayer();`